parse-community/docs/_includes/android/users.md

 ### Twitter API Calls

-Our SDK provides a straightforward way to sign your API HTTP requests to the [Twitter REST API](https://dev.twitter.com/docs/api) when your app has a Twitter-linked `%{ParseUser}`.
+Our SDK provides a straightforward way to sign your API HTTP requests to the [Twitter REST API](https://dev.twitter.com/docs/api) when your app has a Twitter-linked `ParseUser`.
 To make a request through our API, you can use the `Twitter` singleton provided by `ParseTwitterUtils`:

 ```java
 HttpClient client = new DefaultHttpClient();